 I’ve heard it argued that a parable always reflects reality and cannot be fantastical.
 But a parable is simply a short allegorical tale that teaches a moral lesson or lessons.
 That’s it.
 Nowhere does the Bible say that a parable has to reflect reality and cannot be fantastical.
 For instance, righteous Jotham shared a parable in Judges 9:8-15 about trees talking to each other.
 Should we take that as reality?
 Of course not; the argument holds no water.

-With the understanding that this is a fantastical symbolic story, Jesus knew that unspiritual people would wrongly interpret it as a literal account of the nature of Sheol in centuries to come, just as Nicodemus misinterpreted Jesus’ statement about being born-again to refer to literal physical rebirth (John 3:3-4).
+With the understanding that this is a fantastical symbolic story, Christ knew that sectarian people who fail to rightly-divide the Scriptures would wrongly interpret it as a literal account of the nature of Sheol in centuries to come, just as Nicodemus misinterpreted Jesus’ statement about being born-again to refer to literal physical rebirth (John 3:3-4).
 Please understand that Jesus didn’t tell parables to reveal truth to the masses, but rather to hide it for those with spiritual discernment (Matthew 13:10-15 & 1 Corinthians 2:14).
-As such, the Parable of the Rich Man and Lazarus is a stumbling block to the carnal person—those who are spiritually blind—including religious people with a Pharisaical spirit.
+As such, the Parable of the Rich Man and Lazarus is a stumbling block to those who fail to correctly handle the scriptures (2 Timothy 2:15)—those who are spiritually blind to some degree—including religious people with a Pharisaical spirit.

 The Surface Meaning of the Parable